ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 ```

 Once this is done, we can access our configurations, as easily as by using the `Configuration` property.

+> Great job on this one and cheers to the Asp.Net Core team!
+> Asp.Net was never as clean as Asp.Net Core, and Asp.Net Core 1.0 was not close to what Asp.Net Core 2.0 is now.
+>
+> Keep up the good work!

 ##### ConfigureServices